 Best Practices Related to Managing HIPAA Compliance

 In advance of any event related to policies and practices related to securing PHI, making sure that your practice is fully compliant, including a well-organized and managed document archive is crucial.
 The Compliancy Group offers templates in a browser-based application, accessible with any web browser, related to every facet of a practice’s compliance needs.
-In addition they provide hours and hours of one-on-one guidance and training for very experienced compliance professionals as part of their subscription-based service.
+In addition, they provide hours and hours of one-on-one guidance and training for very experienced compliance professionals as part of their subscription-based service.
 If a PHI related incident happens, being prepared in advance of sending the notifications to all affected individuals and relevant media channels is the key to a successful outcome.
 Preparation will allow clear plans of action, proper selection of notification documentation and well-organized archives of the response to meet any audit needs.
-Proactive HIPAA compliance contributes to speedy recovery and a successful audit after a data breach.
+Proactive HIPAA compliance contributes to speedy recovery and a successful audit after any data breach.

 HIPAA conducts periodic audits in order to assure that covered entities remain in compliance with HIPAA Privacy and Security rules.
 In a 2015 study by the Office of Inspector General (OIG), 26% of the entities that implemented corrective measures did not document them correctly.
 When you’re ready to prepare, visit the PrognoCIS HIPAA Compliance page.
 Once your practice is HIPAA compliant, you can rest assured that you’ll be able to meet the challenge of an audit in any situation.